-The jury, or the judge if no jury trial is requested, can apportion the amount awarded in the wrongful death case among the next of kin, based on the decedent’s relationship with each individual.
+The jury, or the judge, if no jury trial is requested, can apportion the amount awarded in the wrongful death case among the next of kin based on the decedent’s relationship with each individual.
 If the decedent’s surviving spouse is remarried, that fact can be considered in the determination of any compensation to be awarded to the surviving spouse.

-You owe it to yourself to contact a wrongful death attorney before attempting to negotiate a settlement on your own.
+You owe it to yourself to contact a wrongful death lawyer before attempting to negotiate a settlement on your own.
 At Slater & Zurz, we offer a free initial consultation with no obligation.
 If we take your case, there are no up-front fees—we don’t get paid unless we win for you.

 A wrongful death action must be filed within two years after your loved one’s death.

-The statute of limitations, within which a wrongful death lawsuit must be filed in Ohio, is two years from the date of death.
+The statute of limitations within which a wrongful death lawsuit must be filed in Ohio is two years from the date of death.
 However, the evidence must be gathered and preserved: